-You were really young when you joined Bluesbreakers.
-How did you saw them back then?
+You were really young when you joined the Bluesbreakers.

 I was 15, and very excited to be playing with such musicians, respected them as my elders.
 Felt especially close to Mick Taylor as he was 19 and the next youngest.
 Used to sneak off and share a joint, something Mayall would have fired us for, as he was a Bemax and corn flakes kinda guy, nothing like his image suggests.
-But I held them all in high esteem, considered them my seniors, and learnt all I could Alexis Korner helped you through your early years of carrier.
+But I held them all in high esteem, considered them my seniors, and learnt all I could.

 How did you join Free and what do you remember from some of the early sessions you had together?

 Tons of Sobs is an amazing debut full of heavy blues rock.
-What can you tell me about recording and producing this LP?
+What can you tell me about recording and producing it?

 Except for Koss, who had done a few sessions for Bluesman Rambling Jack, we had never been in a studio before, so we were real green.
 The sterilized atmosphere minus an audience really threw us.
 Guy Stevens who was the producer and can be described as somewhere between a genius and a mad-hatter on speed, eventually said just play your LIVE set, which we did, and they recorded it.

-You played on so many concerts.
-How do you remember the early ones?
+You played on so many gigs.
+How do you remember the early ones with the band?

 At one time I could remember every single show, promoter, how much we were paid, and what we sounded like that night.
 Breaking up, and the ugliness that followed forced me to start blanking out memories and move on.

-Would you like to share some interesting short stories that involve Paul Kossoff and you?
+Would you like to share some interesting stories that involve Paul Kossoff?

 Isle of Wight Festival 1970.
 How was it to be on the stage?
-Did you perhaps met Hendrix?
+Did you meet Jimi Hendrix?